FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use_matched.md

 ```
 ````

-DUO (URL_TO_INSERT_RECORD_10752 https://fairsharing.org/FAIRsharing.5dnjs2)  (URL_TO_INSERT_RECORD_10753 https://fairsharing.org/FAIRsharing.mjnypw) S requires official clearance from a **Data Access Committee** representative or an **Authorized Submission Representative** to enable registration of a dataset into the DUO (URL_TO_INSERT_RECORD_10754 https://fairsharing.org/FAIRsharing.5dnjs2)  (URL_TO_INSERT_RECORD_10755 https://fairsharing.org/FAIRsharing.mjnypw) S.
+DUOS requires official clearance from a **Data Access Committee** representative or an **Authorized Submission Representative** to enable registration of a dataset into the DUOS.
-Once this authorization is available, the dataset has to be annotated following the patterns defined by GA4GH (URL_TO_INSERT_RECORD_10756 https://fairsharing.org/FAIRsharing.2tpx4v)  with
-Data Use Ontology (URL_TO_INSERT_TERM_10758 https://fairsharing.org/search?recordType=terminology_artefact)  {footcite}`pmid26796797` and 'SRA (URL_TO_INSERT_RECORD_10760 https://fairsharing.org/FAIRsharing.g7t2hv)  XML (URL_TO_INSERT_RECORD_10759 https://fairsharing.org/FAIRsharing.b5cc91) ' format (URL_TO_INSERT_TERM_10757 https://fairsharing.org/search?recordType=model_and_format) .
+Once this authorization is available, the dataset has to be annotated following the patterns defined by GA4GH with Data Use Ontology {footcite}`pmid26796797` and 'SRA XML' format.

-The European Genome Arch (URL_TO_INSERT_RECORD_10762 https://fairsharing.org/FAIRsharing.52b22c) ive allows programmatic filtering based on this informat (URL_TO_INSERT_TERM_10761 https://fairsharing.org/search?recordType=model_and_format) ion via the REST-API of the service.
+The European Genome Archive allows programmatic filtering based on this information via the REST-API of the service.

 ## Conclusion

-Making sure that machine-readable informat (URL_TO_INSERT_TERM_10763 https://fairsharing.org/search?recordType=model_and_format) ion about the conditions of use of datasets and data is available is key to enable privacy preserving and policy (URL_TO_INSERT_TERM_10764 https://fairsharing.org/search?fairsharingRegistry=Policy)  compliant use of informat (URL_TO_INSERT_TERM_10765 https://fairsharing.org/search?recordType=model_and_format) ion across organizations.
+Making sure that machine-readable information about the conditions of use of datasets and data is available is key to enable privacy preserving and policy compliant use of information across organizations.
-This content provides an overview of the model (URL_TO_INSERT_TERM_10766 https://fairsharing.org/search?recordType=model_and_format) s available to do so and how it has been applied to life science data, showing the main features of the model (URL_TO_INSERT_TERM_10767 https://fairsharing.org/search?recordType=model_and_format) s and how to define use based on the major properties such as the type of research (URL_TO_INSERT_RECORD_10768 https://fairsharing.org/FAIRsharing.52b22c) allowed, how to indicate disease domain or geographical restrictions as well as temporal restrictions associated to the dataset and defined by the data owners/data controllers.
+This content provides an overview of the models available to do so and how it has been applied to life science data, showing the main features of the models and how to define use based on the major properties such as the type of research allowed, how to indicate disease domain or geographical restrictions as well as temporal restrictions associated to the dataset and defined by the data owners/data controllers.